 Being a lean and efficient organization means that it is vital for Green Minerals to partner with leading and upright companies.
 To ensure a thorough due diligence process, the company has developed the flowchart. below.
-The initial step is an ESG/HQS partners assessment, with the purpose of getting familiar with the partner's ESG/HQS programs, commitments to International recognised standards, certifications, potential or actual negative impacts and actions for mitigation or prevention.
+The initial step is an ESG/HQS partners assessment, to get familiar with the partner's ESG/HQS programs, commitments to internationally recognised standards, certifications, potential or actual negative impacts, and actions for mitigation or prevention.
 When negative impacts are identified or further information is needed, the process stipulates an audit.
 This assessment aims to identify early red flags and work closely with the partner on mitigation/remediation plans.

 This Sustainability report is evidence of the company's application of the precautionary principle.
-Before the start of the exploration and production phases, the company is working to identify any potential environmental, social, and financial risks, and studying the opportunities for prevention or mitigation for the potential negative impacts.
+Before the start of the exploration or production phases, the company is working to identify any potential environmental, social, and financial risks, and studying the opportunities for prevention or mitigation of the potential negative impacts.

-Green Minerals' policy commitments for responsible business stipulate respecting human rights and advocates the belief that all human beings must be treated with dignity, equity and empathy.
-The Human Rights policy and the Code of Conduct are available to all our employees and stakeholders on our website www.greenminerals.no Employees are required to sign a read and understood for all the policies and procedures.
+Green Minerals' policy commitments for responsible business stipulate respecting human rights and advocate the belief that all human beings must be treated with dignity, equity, and empathy.
+The Human Rights policy and the Code of Conduct are available to all our employees and stakeholders on our website www.greenminerals.no Employees are required to read and sign all the policies and procedures.
 The company is also creating procedures to ensure that all our value chain confirms their commitment to act in accordance with the law and respects authoritative intergovernmental instruments mentioned in this report.